moonbuggy/docker-dnsmasq-updater/README.md

 #### Tags

-To minimize the Docker image size, and to theoretically improve run times (I haven't benchmarked it), the default build is binary, tagged as `latest` and `binary`.
+To minimize the Docker image size, and to theoretically improve run times (I haven't benchmarked it because I believe it runs fast enough either way), the default build is binary, tagged as `latest` and `binary`.

 A build using the uncompiled Python script is available, tagged `script`.

-#### Docker environment varaibles
+#### Docker environment variables

 Almost all the command line parameters (see Usage) can be set with enviornment variables: